Writing for NAEA

 - Send submissions or questions to firstname.lastname@example.org

-NAEA News, the official newsletter for NAEA members, publishes 5 issues yearly.
+NAEA News, the official newsletter for NAEA members, publishes 5 digital issues per year.
 It reports to members on what is happening throughout the organization as well as in the field of art education—within every teaching level, geographic region, and interest group.

 Columnists cover ideas, policies, and current events, and how they relate to the field of art education and teaching.
 Articles related to art education or NAEA member activities may also be submitted for consideration.